Sean-Dickey-thycotic-com/ssi-docs/qradar/dashboard/index.md

 [priority]: # (300)
 # Secret Server Dashboard Extention

-This section is about the Secret Server Dashboard extension in IBM Qradar.
+This section is about the Secret Server Dashboard extension in IBM QRadar.

    ![intro](images/Intro.png)